-- Designed for first-time buyers, aged over 16 who are looking save up a deposit for their home.
+- Designed for first-time buyers who are aged over 16 and are looking to save up a deposit for their home.

-This new type of ISA won’t be available until 6 April 2017.
+This type of ISA has been available since 6 April 2017.

 - Designed to help people aged between 18 and 40 save up for their first home, or retirement.

-- The Government will give you a bonus worth 25% of what you pay in, up to a maximum of £4,000 per year.
+- The government will give you a bonus worth 25% of what you pay in, up to a maximum bonus of £1,000 per year if you save the maximum £4,000 per year.

 - You can use it to buy a home worth up to £450,000 anywhere in the country.